splunk/public-o11y-docs/gdi/get-data-in/connect/azure/azure.rst

 To prepare Microsoft Azure to connect with Splunk Observability Cloud:

 #.
-Create a Microsoft Entra ID application.
+Create a Microsoft Entra ID (formerly Azure Active Directory) application.
 #.
 Specify subscriptions and set subscription permissions.

 You also have the option of connecting to Azure through the Splunk Observability Cloud API.
 For details, see :new-page:`Integrate Microsoft Azure Monitoring with Splunk Observability Cloud <https://dev.splunk.com/observability/docs/integrations/msazure_integration_overview/>` in the Splunk developer documentation.